Dolunay Soysert

 Dolunay Soysert (born 25 March 1973) is a Turkish actress.

-Soysert first rose to prominence with her role as Latife Hanım in the movie Cumhuriyet.
+Soysert first rose to prominence with her role as Latife Hanım in the series Cumhuriyet.
+She had leading role in other popular series such as Benim Annem Bir Melek, Kayıp, Bebeğim, Omuz Omuza, and Başrolde Aşk.
 She appeared in various plays staged at Istanbul City Theatres, Dostlar Theatre, Craft Theatre, and Toy Theatre.
 She is also one of the founders of Istanbul Folk Theatre.
 For her performance on stage in an adaptation of Insignificance, she was given the Most Successful Actress award at the 9th Afife Theatre Awards.
-In addition to her career on stage and television, she has appeared in a number of movies, including Veda (2010), Ölümden Kalma (2012), and Yarım Kalan Mucize (2012).
+In addition to her career on stage and television, she has appeared in a number of movies.
+Her period roles are in Veda, Yol Ayrımı, Seddülbahir 32 Saat, Ya İstiklal Ya Ölüm, Mavi Gözlü Dev, Cumhuriyet, Kalbin Zamanı, Salkım Hanımın Taneleri, İlk Aşk, Yarım Kalan Mucize, and Muhteşem Yüzyıl.

 Life and career

 Dolunay Soysert was born on 25 March 1973 in Adana.
-Her family moved to Ankara when she was three or four years old due to her father's job requirements.
+Her family is of Circassian descent.
+They moved to Ankara when she was three or four years old due to her father's job requirements.
 She spent her primary and middle school years in Ankara, and finished high school in Istanbul at Private Mode College.

 After graduating from college, she simultaneously studied acting at the Müjdat Gezen Art Center and earned her bachelor's degree from the School of Art History and Archeology at Istanbul University.
 She then worked as an actress at the Istanbul City Theatres for four years.
 She made her debut on stage in 1995 with a role in an adaptation of Blood Wedding, which was directed by Başar Sabuncu.
 She later received a nomination for the Most Successful Supporting Actress award at the 1st Afife Theatre Awards for her role in Silvanlı Kadınlar, which was staged between 1996 and 1997.

 Soysert made her cinematic debut with a role in Sekizinci Saat, which was directed by Cemal Gözütok.
 She then landed roles in comedy series such as Çılgın Bediş (1996), Kaygısızlar, and Baskül Ailesi.
 She subsequently moved to England and later to the United States to finish her studies.
 She studied drama and theatre at the University of Nebraska–Lincoln.
 She lived in New York City for three years and worked different jobs.
 Soysert received lessons on cinema and television acting at the Sally Johnson Studios.